How Well Generative Adversarial Networks Learn Distributions: Proof of Main Results

 Combining two terms, we have for any $\nu \in \G$, with the optimal choice of $M \asymp n^{\frac{1}{2\alpha+d}}$

 Let us now establish the lower bound.
-Again we consider the $\Omega = [0,1]^d$ as the domain, which is the same as in the upper bound. \paragraph{\bf Step 2: nonparametric lower bound}
+Again we consider the $\Omega = [0,1]^d$ as the domain, which is the same as in the upper bound. \paragraph{\it Step 2: nonparametric lower bound}

-The main idea behind the proof is to reduce the estimation problem to a multiple hypothesis testing problem that is at least as hard.
-In this proof, it turns out the H\"{o}lder space $W^{\alpha,\infty}$ --- which is a subspace of the Sobolev space $W^{\alpha}$ --- suffices for the minimax lower bound.
+The main idea behind the proof is to reduce the estimation problem to a multiple hypotheses testing problem that is at least as hard.
+In this proof, it turns out the H\"{o}lder space $W^{\alpha,\infty}$---which is a subspace of the Sobolev class $W^{\alpha}$---suffices for the minimax lower bound.